Tee-6/Minecraft-RNG/README.md

 # Minecraft-RNG

-To generate some random Minecraft attributes
+Website that generates some random Minecraft attributes.
+Made as a joke.